If your questions aren’t answered here, just give us a call! 845-809-0080.

-Campers entering grades 3-9 who are interested in First, Second or Third sessions can apply to Kruvim.
-Kruvim accepts six campers per summer – three in girls’ bunks and three in boys’ bunks.
+Campers entering grades 3-9 who are interested in July (including Aleph & Bet) or August sessions can apply to Kruvim.
+Kruvim typically accepts six campers per summer.

-Kruvim is not available for campers in our Rookie, Road Trip or Anafim Programs.
+Kruvim is not available for campers in our Malchut, Adirondack or Travel Programs.

 Kruvim is not appropriate for children needing an individualized camp program – to the contrary, it is specifically geared toward children wanting to experience Eden Village programming with their peers and at their own pace.

-The Kruvim program does not support children who are unable to stay with the group, are violent, act out physically, or behave unsafely toward themselves or others.
+The Kruvim program does not support children who are unable to stay with the group, are violent, act out physically, are emotionally dysregulated, “shut down,” or behave unsafely toward themselves or others.
 Children who run from the group, act out physically, or are violent will be asked to leave.

 Contact Director of Parent Engagement Beth Praver via email or phone.
 After an initial parent conversation, Beth or Zoe Page, our Coordinator of Camper Care, will typically speak individually with one treatment provider, one teacher, and the camper.
-Kruvim is highly competitive and fills quickly.
+Kruvim spots are limited and fill quickly.